From Fine Art to UX: My Design Journey

 Product Designers Make More Money

-By the time I became a full-time UI Designer at a tech company, Tinder had just launched and thanks to AirBnB, every CEO and marketing team wanted to deliver delightful user experiences.
+By the time I became a full-time UI designer at a tech company, Tinder had just launched.
+AirBnB was changing everything.
+Suddenly, every CEO and marketing team wanted to “delight users.”

-With practice and patience, I got very good at what I do.
-My expertise and the value I bring to the table is why I get paid.
+With practice and patience, I got really good at what I do.
+My skill and the value I bring is why I get paid.

-Product Designers working in tech earn significantly more than other designers, partly because we understand a fundamental truth: business goals come first.
-As Scott Berkun explains in his insightful post Bad Design Makes Money, good design doesn't always align with business success.
+Product designers in tech earn more than most other designers.
+That’s because we understand a fundamental truth: business goals come first.

 From Art to Design

-My journey began with art.
-I was born creative – we all are – but art was the only thing I felt confident in growing up.
-I was painfully shy until I turned twenty.
+I started with art.
+I was born creative as we all are, but art was the only thing I felt confident in growing up.
+I was painfully shy until my twenties.

-Even if I had gotten representation, galleries take 50% commission from each sale.
-After a while, I was deeply disillusioned with the art world and I wanted to move on.
+Even with representation, galleries take 50% commission from each sale.
+After a while, I became disillusioned.
+I was ready to move on.

-I became a designer for the same reason everyone gets a job.
-I needed to make money.
+I became a designer for the same reason most people get a job: I needed to make money.

 Money and Freedom